History of the department

 Susan Hutson is department head.

-The Didactic Program in Dietetics won the University Exemplary Department/Program Award for 2011.
-Programs were recognized for effectively linking assessment with instruction in order to improve student learning.
-The program budget was awarded $10,000, and the award was presented to DPD director Heather Cox and former director Susan Clark.
+The Didactic Program in Dietetics won the University Exemplary Department/Program Award; programs were recognized for effectively linking assessment with instruction in order to improve student learning.

 Robert Grange is named assistant department head.